 Business entities in UAE

-Healy Consultants provides our Clients with expert insight on the optimum corporate structures for doing business in UAE and completes the business setup procedures on our Client’s behalf.
-The United Arab Emirates offers several business vehicles for entering the Arab market that could be generally classified into i) wholly foreign owned entities and ii) local entities with 51% local shareholding.
+Healy Consultants Group PLC provides our Clients with expert insight on the optimum corporate structures for doing business in UAE and completes the business setup procedures on our Client’s behalf.
+The United Arab Emirates offers several business vehicles for entering the Arab market that could be generally classified into i) wholly foreign owned entities and ii) local entities with 51% Emirati shareholding.
 Foreign companies looking to establish in the UAE without registering a local company may also setup i) a branch office or ii) a representative office.

 Before deciding to set up business in the UAE, it is vital to first consider i) the Emirate of choice ii) your type of business activity and products and iii) the appropriate corporate legal structure suitable for your business intentions.